Security and Deployment

 Hosting location is only one part of the diligence process.

-The deployment and roadmap material already references SSO integration, role-based access controls, and application-level audit logging as part of the enterprise operating model.
-That matters because buyer-side evaluation workflows typically involve procurement, technical reviewers, and legal stakeholders touching the same decision flow.
+Enterprise deployments should define SSO integration, role-based access controls, and application-level audit logging as part of the operating model.
+That matters because procurement, technical reviewers, and legal stakeholders often work in the same evaluation project.

 Enterprise teams therefore need clear answers not only on where the platform runs, but how access is granted, how actions are logged, and how the review trail remains inspectable over time.